Fiat Currency¶

 Unlike commodity money such as gold or silver coins, fiat currency has no inherent use or value beyond its function as money.

-Initially, jiaochao was partially backed by gold and silver reserves, with government-run banks exchanging paper for precious metals at fixed rates.
-However, the government faced fiscal problems partly due to extensive military campaigns and extravagant spending.
-The Yuan Dynasty printed increasing amounts to pay for it all, creating inflation.
+Initially, Jiaochao was partially backed by gold and silver reserves, with government-run banks exchanging paper for precious metals at fixed rates.
+However, the government faced fiscal problems due to extensive military campaigns and extravagant spending.
+The Yuan Dynasty printed increasing amounts to pay for it all.
+The allure of having all the money you wanted, whenever you wanted it, proved too great.
+Heavy taxes to support military campaigns and extravagant lifestyles resulted in an increased money supply, leading to inflation and economic disparity.

-European Adoption: Nicholas Barbon, an English economist and physician (1640-1698), pioneered fiduciary currency in England.
+Nicholas Barbon (1640-1698), an English economist and physician, pioneered fiduciary currency -- private money backed by nothing.
+After profiting from London's rebuilding after the Great Fire of 1666 and founding the first fire insurance company in 1680, Barbon turned to monetary innovation.
 In 1690, he theorized that "Money has an imaginary value made by law for the convenience of exchange."
-By 1694, he began issuing his own paper notes not backed by any tangible asset.
+In 1694, he began issuing his own paper notes not backed by any tangible asset.
 Though risky and without legal framework, the notes were widely accepted by merchants and traders.

+Barbon's success inspired the institutional adoption of paper money.
 The Bank of England began issuing banknotes in 1695, backed by government securities rather than gold.
 These notes were promises to pay the bearer the face value in gold or silver coins.
+Designed with security features including intricate engravings and watermarks, these banknotes were an immediate success.
+Barbon's contribution is directly responsible for what people today consider money.

-Representative Money: Paper notes or tokens that can be exchanged for a specific quantity of a commodity (typically gold or silver).
-U.S. Silver Certificate Dollars stated: "This certifies that there is on deposit in the Treasury of the United States of America One Dollar in Silver payable to the bearer on demand."
+Representative Money: Physical money backed by a commodity.
+Paper money is representative money if it can be exchanged for what it represents.
+A U.S. Silver Certificate Dollar stated: "This certifies that there is on deposit in the Treasury of the United States of America One Dollar in Silver payable to the bearer on demand."

 The Universal Failure Pattern¶